Nepal Trekking Difficulty Level

 - One should have some level of endurance capacity.

-4. Strenuous Trek
+4. Strenuous Treks in Nepal

 Strenuous treks are the most difficult kind of treks.
-They are suitable only for novice trekkers with high endurance capacity, physical fitness and a level of trekking experience.
+They are suitable only for novice trekkers with high endurance capacity, physical fitness, and a level of trekking experience.
 Some of the features of the strenuous trek are as follows:

 - Strenuous walking for six to eight hours a day